kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 mkdir -p guide-dependency-injection/guide-dependency-injection-common guide-dependency-injection/guide-dependency-injection-lib guide-dependency-injection/guide-dependency-injection-app
 ```

-Install a JDK before preparing Gradle Wrapper.
-For the first run, Eclipse Temurin JDK 21 is enough: it starts Gradle, and Gradle toolchain can download the JDK required by the actual build.
+Kora modules are published for Java 25, and the reference applications pin a Java 25 toolchain, so install Eclipse Temurin JDK 25 and run Gradle on it.

 ===! ":simple-linux: `Linux`"